anasfanani/Magisk-Tailscaled/README.md

 - [Tailscale Inc & AUTHORS](https://github.com/tailscale/tailscale). for the static binaries of tailscale & tailscaled
 - [John Wu & Authors](https://github.com/topjohnwu/Magisk). for The Magic Mask for Android
+- [heiher & Authors](https://github.com/heiher/hev-socks5-tunnel). for the hev-socks5-tunnel

 ## Disclaimer

+This module is provided as-is, I'm not employee at official tailscale, not a verry genius people which can resolve all your problem.
 This module is not affiliated with the official Tailscale.
 It is a third-party implementation and the author is not responsible for any damage to your device that may occur from its use.
 Use at your own risk.
+Any improvements is required, any PR is verry required, not just welcome.

 ## License